 Maaya Thila, Maldives

 The Maldives’ incredible cluster of 1,192 paradise islands offers some serious diving opportunities.
-A good place to start is our favorite — Maaya Thila — dubbed the “White Tip Reef Shark Capital of the Maldives.”
+A good place to start is our favourite — Maaya Thila — dubbed the “White Tip Reef Shark Capital of the Maldives.”

 Depth: 15-30 meters.